-The Wickerman Festival, East Kirkcarswell Farm, Dundrennan, Dumfries & Galloway
+The Wickerman Festival, East Kirkcarswell Farm, Dumfries & Galloway

 Glastonbury might have been the first, but it’s no longer the only festival on a farm.
-For a start, there’s Farm Fest, also in Somerset, and Lounge on the Farm in Kent.
+For a start, there’s Barn On The Farm, in nearby Gloucester, and Lounge on the Farm in Kent.

 The couple did their homework.
 “Historically, Buckfastleigh was known for its wool production, which made us think back to the olden days, when people used to sleep under heavy woollen blankets,” Pauline explains.
 They started to mull over ways of making the wool light and insulating, using new techniques – and the idea of woollen duvets was born.

 “We investigated the different properties of wool and chose the Texel sheep because it has the best type of wool for duvet stuffing.
 And as Dick is Dutch, Texel [a Dutch breed] was the logical choice.”